Advertising verification | Guernsey Electricity

 This includes exhaust pipe emissions from the combustion of petrol/diesel, emissions produced from generating electricity*, vehicle maintenance and well-to-tank (WTT) emissions.

 *this includes electricity generated at the Vale power station.
-Electricity in Guernsey is made up of over 90% imported renewable energy – a mix of solar, wind and hydro power – with the remaining demand topped up by electricity from the power station.
+Electricity in Guernsey is made up of around 90% imported low-carbon energy – a mix of solar, wind and hydro power – with the remaining demand topped up by electricity from the power station.

 Maintenance